pcapel/react-network-tools/README.md

 ---

 # ToDo
+- Add back `withEndpointContext` and `withSocketContext` helper methods
+- Ensure that `withSocketContext` return fully wrapped for `On` and `Emit`
 - Add PropTypes, which will make the next one easier
 - Add docgen so I don't have to maintain this mess
 - Verify the spec for WebSockets, and make sure the component matches
+- How do you test code that is written with this library?